 - For the value of voltage VGS =0, the value of voltage VDS at which drain current ID is constant is called pinch-off voltage (VP) it denoted as ‘b’ in above graph.

-- For specific junction field-effect transistor the value of VP is constant.
+- For specific junction field-effect transistors, the value of VP is constant.

 - This value of drain current is called IDSS or drain to source current with shorted gate and is mentioned on the datasheet of junction field-effect transistor.